 That’s who he’s been serving at the Movement Family Wellness Center on Freedom Drive for nearly two years.
-And on Aug.
-5, he’ll add the new Novant Health Michael Jordan Family Medical Clinic - North End to his practice while maintaining his practice at Movement.
+In August, he added the new Novant Health Michael Jordan Family Medical Clinic - North End to his practice while maintaining his practice at Movement.
 The Jordan clinic offers general care – wellness visits, annual physicals, back-to-school physicals and the like – and specialty cardiac care.

 The Michael Jordan Clinic largely eliminates the first hurdle vulnerable populations face in getting medical care: access.
 The clinic is part of Novant Health’s commitment to reducing health care disparities in the communities it serves.

 Pendyal was a natural fit for expanding cardiac services to the North End.
 He worked with people living on the margins during his Yale fellowship, too.
 “New Haven, Connecticut is home to problems associated with concentrated poverty in an urban environment – homelessness and housing insecurity, segregation,” he said.